-- Provides users with key vocabulary and phrases to use when integrating their reading into their essays, all of which are taken from real academic writing
+- Provides users with key vocabulary and phrases to use when integrating sources into their work, all of which are taken from real academic writing

-- Presents common lexical and grammatical errors made by students, and gives readers practice in identifying them for themselves
+- Presents common errors made by students, and gives readers practice in identifying them for themselves

 - Uses authentic examples of students' academic writing throughout

 - Introduces concepts such as research logs, critical analysis and plagiarism in a clear and contextualised way